 Enrichment and Extra-Curricular Activities

 St Edmund’s Catholic School library is available to all students and offers a well-stocked and up-to-date catalogue as well as a quiet space for students to enjoy reading.
 Year 7 students are encouraged by regular library lessons and reading logs to celebrate their reading.
-The library runs competitions and clubs to enhance the enjoyment of the library as well as bringing in local authors each year to work with students.

 The English Department offers theatre trips to support learning and for pure enjoyment.